MaximeLaplace/react-native-pan-zoom-rotate/README.md

 Therefore I made it myself.

+## Technology used

+I used React Native and Expo to easily create a ready to use environment.
+No external packages used, only vanilla React Native and a little bit of mathematics.

 ## Inspiration

 The way this code behave is very similar to the way you can navigate through the plan from the Google Maps mobile application.<br>